airhamer/edgetx-sdcard/README.md

-You can absolutely paste a clean, readable version of this summary into a GitHub README **using standard Markdown** — no HTML required.
-GitHub’s Markdown renderer supports:

-- Headings
-- Lists
-- Code blocks
-- Directory trees
-- Bold/italic text
-- Horizontal rules

-…which is everything you need to present the unified wizard system clearly.

-Below is a **GitHub‑ready README section**, formatted entirely in Markdown, including a clean directory‑tree block that renders perfectly on GitHub.

-You can paste this directly into your fork’s `README.md`.

 ---
 # **Unified Wizard System for EdgeTX — Summary**

 This fork introduces a **unified, cross‑radio model‑creation wizard system** for EdgeTX.
 It replaces the fragmented, duplicated wizard implementations with a single, modern architecture that works consistently across **color**, **BW 212×64**, and **BW 128×64** radios.